 In this course, research methods are applied to the functions of marketing, including sampling, collection, analysis and reporting of data, sales forecasting, and market analysis.
 Prerequisite: MAR 1011 or approval of the Academic Advisor or Academic Dean.
 Lecture Hrs.
 040 Lab Hrs.
-000 Other Hrs. ooo
+000 Other Hrs.
+000 o Quarter Credit Hours